LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
 This HTTP status starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125383609-e5f92300-e354-11eb-8fb4-55ac08e5ecf8.png)

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[range] query does not support [date]."

 This error message is misleading as the range query should be able to retrieve documents that contain terms within a provided range.
-It should be able to perform the range query in the date field.
+It should not matter that you have requestsed to run a range query against the date field.

 Let's check the [documentation on the range query](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/query-dsl-range-query.html) to see what is going on.

-Screenshot from the documentation:
+**Screenshot from the documentation:**
 ![image](https://user-images.githubusercontent.com/60980933/126231182-12f7e6d6-a29d-4076-8b12-4d8bb5f83b86.png)

 ### Cause of Error 4

 The culprit is the range query syntax!

 Our request is missing curly brackets around the bounds of the range query.
-Let's add the curly brackets and send the following request:
+Let's add the curly brackets as shown below and send the following request:

 ```
 GET news_headlines/_search